perscamden/asylum_diary/en/asylum_diary_40.md

 ---

-Got a reply that I would be deported to back to my country of origin if the asylum application is withdrawn.
+Got a reply that I would be deported back to my country of origin if the asylum application is withdrawn.
 I replied it is not safe, asked if I can choose my destination and asked for official documents about the matter.

 I still don't have proper information on many things, on most things perhaps.